 However, the newest Christmas trees on the market today are the Feel-Real PE trees.
 Intricate molds are made using real tree branches from different species of conifer then Poly Ethylene is used in an injected molding system to form realistic branches and needles.
 These molded polymer needles have the thickness and density of a real tree branch for a more realistic look as opposed to the flat needles on the PVC Christmas trees.
 You'd have to get very close to see that the PE Christmas tree is not real.
 Also, because the needles are three-dimensional rather than flat, a wider variety of styles can be created with realistic looks.
 There are also countless colors and textures available to choose from with Poly Ethylene giving you a wider choice.
 Some trees may use a combination of PE and PVC to make the tree look fuller towards the trunk.
 It should not be assumed that the inclusion of PVC needles means a lower quality or less realistic tree.
 In fact, these mixed branches often create a very full, authentic look that is often better than a tree that is all PE.

 We have an even better selection of PE trees this year as they were so popular last Christmas.
-They range in size from 4.5ft to 12ft and we have introduced some new ranges this year including the 100% PE English Pine and the Dunhill Fir White Iridescent Artificial Christmas Tree.
+They range in size from 3ft to 12ft and we have introduced some new ranges & sizes this year including the 100% PE Avalon Spruce and the Frasier Grande Artificial Christmas Tree.
 The selection of trees includes standard Christmas trees, pre-lit trees, frosted trees & decorated trees.
-There is also a slim Bayberry Spruce under 4ft wide for those awkward spaces.
+There is also a slim Bayberry Spruce less than 4ft wide for those awkward spaces.
 The pre-lit Poly Ethylene trees are the simplest and quickest trees to set up.
-Just let the branches fold down and run your fingers through the Poly Ethylene branches to separate and fluff them a little.
-They will need a bit of tweaking if you want them to look evenly spaced.
-New for this year, all our pre-lit trees come with long life, energy efficient LED lights.
-These have replaceable bulbs in case of breakages & a spare is included.
+Just let the branches fold down and bend out the Poly Ethylene branches to separate and arrange them a little.
+They will need tweaking if you want them to hide the centre of the tree & look evenly spaced.
+All our pre-lit trees come with long life, energy efficient LED lights.
+Most of these have replaceable bulbs in case of breakages & spares are included.
 A much more cost effective & safer way to enjoy your Christmas!